What Comes After Medical School Graduation

 - Alternative Careers: Some graduates explore other medical career options, such as full-time research, public health or administration.

-At Saba University School of Medicine (SUSOM), our graduates have achieved a 97% residency placement rate from 2020 to 2024.
-This means that your chances of securing a meaningful residency opportunity are extremely high as a SUSOM MD program student.
+At Saba University School of Medicine (SUSOM), our graduates have achieved a 97%Three-Year Residency Placement Rate* from 2022 to 2025.
+This means that your chances of securing a meaningful residency opportunity are notably high as a SUSOM MD program student.

 USMLE Step 3